 San Diego in 1850 was a lively town; hotels, saloons, and gambling parlors surrounded all edges of the central Plaza, serving the many travelers passing through as well as locals desirous of excitement.
 San Diego’s first jail, built by the Count himself, was rarely empty long.
 After its completion, the citizens of San Diego passed new rules and regulations to officially calm their restive, adventurous citizens.
 Ordinances prohibiting, “riotous or disorderly noise by firing guns, pistols, or otherwise,” and forbidding the, “slaughter of cattle, goats, or swine on the public streets,” led to The Count often explaining to troublemakers that, “you must stop shooting off your pistols in the streets, or I will be forced to throw all of you into the hoosegow!”
 In all these actions it was the Count who pulled his pistol on wrong-doers, and marched them off to jail.

 We wanted to create a wine that would be representative not only of The Count of Buena Vista’s role as the first sheriff in San Diego County, but that would be worthy of every sheriff in America today.
 This powerful wine is brimming with personality.
 It’s authoritative and loyal, a bold combination of Cabernet, Merlot, Petite Sirah, Syrah and Grenache.
-Like the men who are elected to serve their counties, this wine has a robust magnetism that commands a room (or dinner table) and bridges the gap between traditional and extraordinary.
+Like the men and women who are elected to serve their counties, this wine has a robust magnetism that commands a room (or dinner table) and bridges the gap between traditional and extraordinary.

 While the office of Sheriff dates back over 1000 years to 9th century England.
 America’s fascination with this ultimate law enforcement figure can be traced to the exploration of the Western Frontier and the role sheriffs played in taming the wild, Wild West.